 The main tower in the lowest storey housed a prison dungeon, and above, there were vaulted rooms in which crew could defend if the remaining parts of the castle were captured.
 It protruded strongly from the perimeter of the walls of the upper castle, ensuring control of the northern and western curtains, and also, thanks to the advantage of height, giving control over the entrance gate and the first outer ward.

 The defense of the upper ward was additionally strengthened on all sides by the external wall, creating a spacious zwinger on which there were buildings of individual Teutonic officials and monastic priests, as well as economic buildings, e.g. stables.
 In the late Middle Ages, this wall was reinforced in the south-west corner with a cylindrical tower, probably adapted to the use of firearms.

-The upper castle from the north was guarded by two fortified, partially built-up baileys, separated by a moat, drawbridges and gate towers.
-The most powerful of them was the north-west gate on the lower castle, equipped with a gate’s neck with two bartyzans.
-Fortifications of the ward (lower castle) were connected to the city walls.
+From the north, the upper ward was protected by two fortified, partially built-up outer wards, separated from each other by ditches, drawbridges and gate towers.
+The most powerful of them was the north-west gate at the lower castle, equipped with a gate neck with two bartisans.
+The fortifications of the second outer bailey (lower castle) were coupled with the town defensive walls.

 Today, there is little to see from the once-powerful castle.
 There is one of the walls of the upper castle, the remains of the castle gate, the lower part of the dansker tower and a fragment of the middle castle wall.
 The rest are foundations and few small relics.
 The castle’s moats separating the upper, middle and lower castle are visible.
 The castle ruins are now a frequent place for outdoor events.